 The Port of South Louisiana serves as grantee of Foreign Trade Zone 124, which is now ranked #1 according to the FTZ Board’s Annual (2015) Report to Congress in the category of merchandise received into the zone.
-Foreign Trade Zone 124 subzones consist of companies such as Valero Refinery, Marathon Oil, Motiva, Louisiana Offshore Oil Port, Bollinger Shipyards, North American Shipbuilders, Candies Shipbuilding, M-I, LLC, Baker Hughes, Excalibar Minerals, Halliburton Energy Services, and Danos & Curole Marine Contractors.
+Foreign Trade Zone 124 currently consists of companies such as Valero Refinery, Marathon Oil, Shell Oil Products U.S., Louisiana Offshore Oil Port, Bollinger Shipyards, North American Shipbuilders, Candies Shipbuilding, M-I, LLC, Baker Hughes, Excalibar Minerals, Halliburton Energy Services, Danos & Curole Marine Contractors, and Conrad Shipyard.
 These companies, thanks to the FTZ program, are all able to compete on a level playing field with companies around the world due to the duty savings realized through this program.
 This, in turn, helps the local economies in terms of jobs, creating new ones and retaining the jobs already in place, as well as supporting the local vendors with supplies and services.

 Part of our Alternative Site Framework (ASF) is Globalplex Intermodal Terminal, a port-owned site which encompasses 335 acres and located at Mississippi River Mile 138.5.
 Globalplex, a public facility, boasts two docks which allow for panamax-size vessels for bulk, break-bulk and container loading and off-loading; a 177,000 square foot paved open storage pad and an additional nine acres of paved open storage; over 240,000 square feet of warehouse space from seven warehouses onsite and 100,000 tons of cement storage in two cement domes.
 This site is approved and ready for FTZ use.
 Other ASF sites are Pin Oak Terminals, a crude storage facility currently under construction and permitted to construct up to 10 million barrels of storage of crude oil, refined products, and chemicals, and Castleton Commodities International, LLC.